-- Mr. Alexander Legkov (the "Athlete" or "Appellant") is a Russian cross-country skier who participated in three Olympic Winter Games (Torino 2006, Vancouver 2010, and Sochi 2014).
-At the VXII Olympic Winter Games which took place in Sochi, Russia in 2014 (the "Sochi Games"), the Athlete finished first in the 50km freestyle competition and second in the 4 x 10km relay. - 2.
+- 1. Ms. Maria Orlova (the "Athlete" or "Appellant") is a Russian skeleton racer.
+At the XXII Olympic Winter Games which took place in Sochi, Russia in 2014 (the "Sochi Games"), the Athlete participated in the Women's Individual Skeleton competition. - 2.
 The International Olympic Committee (the "IOC" or "Respondent") is the world governing body of Olympic sport having its registered offices in Lausanne, Switzerland.
 The IOC is incorporated as an association pursuant to articles 60 et seq. of the Swiss Civil Code.